Land Rover Range Rover Sport 3.0 SDV6 HSE 5dr Auto

 United Kingdom

-This Range Rover Sport Hse Lux is a Superb Example of this ever popular 4x4 Luxury Vehicle, equally Comfortable on the Motorway, Off Road or around Town.
-Finished in Gleaming Fuji White Paint, Relax Back into the Piano Black Leather Seats with White Detail Stitching and all round Electric Movement.
-Enhanced with the Luxury Pack, Enjoy all round Heated Seats, Central Cool-box, Full Surround Camera's & Park Assist, Auto Wipers & Xenon Headlamps.
-Stay Connected with Personal Telephone Integration, Satellite Navigation, USB port and Aux-in Music Streaming through the Harmen Karden Sound System.
-The Smooth Powerful 3.0 V6 Engine Matched with the Seamless 8 Speed Auto Gearbox, AWD, 16" Alloy Wheels Provides Safe, Relaxed, Comfortable Motoring.
-Power Headlamp Wash, Climate & Cruise Control, Ride Height Adjustment, Electronic Tailgate provide Control at your Fingertips.
-Luxury Motoring at its Best.
-FUNDING AVAILABLE.
-Classic Marques have been in Harrogate, North Yorkshire for over 20 years supplying quality handpicked second and used cars, expertly sourced through our buying department who have over 100 years experience between them.
-We do not generate automatic car valuations or finance q
+This immaculate 3.0 V6 Range Rover Sport Hse Lux Finished in Indus Metallic Silver has a Massive Specification, benefits from a host of factory options & Lux Pack 4 making it one of the Highest Equipped vehicles available today.
+For Sheer Luxury Motoring Climb aboard your Remotely Pre-Heated 1st Class Carriage, Relax Back into the Premium Charcoal Leather Seats with White Detail Stitching, which of course are fully Electrified, Heated and have 4 Memory Settings & let the 8 Speeds Electronic Gearbox manage your progress While you Warm your Hands on the Memory Heated Multi-function Steering Wheel, Set the Adaptive Cruise Control and let the Dual View Touch Screen Satellite Navigation guide you along While Remaining Connected with the Voice Activated Integrated Personal Telephone.
+Added Comforts include Heated Headlamp Wash, Cornering Lamps, 360 Surround Camera's with Duel Parking Aids, Auto Wipers & Headlamps, Climate Control, Electronic Sunroof, Powered Tailgate, Key-less Entry/Push-button Start, Central Chill Box.
+Your Fellow Passengers can enjoy Watching Tv or a Dvd on the integrated Rear Touch Screens with Wireless Headphones Shaded behind the Privacy Glass.There is a Factory Fit

-land-rover range-rover sport 3000cc sdv6 hse 5-door automatic white 8-speed 4wd alloy-wheels black-leather cruise-control heated-seats sat-nav v6 warranty xenon 2011 leather black-interior estate petrol suv luxury british v8 range rover dark-interior
+land-rover range-rover sport 3000cc sdv6 hse 5-door automatic silver cruise-control dvd leather metallic privacy-glass push-button-start sat-nav sunroof television v6 warranty 2011 4wd estate petrol suv luxury british v8 range rover

 Having just given up racing motorcycl...